-Development of the First Inverter to Use SiC Power Semiconductors and realize a carbon-neutral plant.
+Development of the First Inverter to Use SiC Power Semiconductors

 The first DENSO inverter to use SiC power semiconductors has been integrated into the BluE Nexus eAxle and incorporated into the new LEXUS RZ.
 By significantly reducing power loss, our highly efficient inverter increases the electric mileage of BEVs, thereby helping to extend their driving distance.
+Monozukuri Energy Use